Banged-up US women’s volleyball team heads to quarters

-TOKYO (AP) — Coach Karch Kiraly knew there would be challenges and adversity if the U.S. women’s volleyball team could finally break through and win a first Olympic gold medal in the sport.
+TOKYO (AP) — Coach Karch Kiraly knew there would be challenges and adversity to overcome if the U.S. women’s volleyball team wanted to achieve its goals at the Tokyo Olympics.

+He sure was right during pool play, and now the Americans are in position to make a run at their first gold medal in the sport after winning their group.

-Two key starters have gone down with ankle injuries, an assistant coach spent two weeks in quarantine as a close contact to someone who tested positive for COVID-19 and the Americans dealt with a straight set loss to the team known as the Russia Olympic Committee.
+Two key starters have gone down with ankle injuries, an assistant coach spent two weeks in quarantine as a close contact to someone who tested positive for COVID-19 and the Americans dealt with a straight-set loss to the team known as the Russia Olympic Committee.

-But after finishing pool play with a tense, five-set win over Italy on Monday despite setter Jordyn Poulter joining star Jordan Thompson on the sideline with a rolled right ankle, the U.S. heads into the quarterfinals in good form.
+But after finishing the preliminary stage with a tense, five-set win over Italy on Monday despite setter Jordyn Poulter joining star Jordan Thompson on the sideline with a rolled right ankle, the U.S. heads into the quarterfinals in good form.

 “We have had our share and our team handled it superbly,” Kiraly said about the adversity.
 “They really stayed together.
 I look back and our substitute box is getting very lonely back there.
 There’s only three or four players there.
 So it’s getting to be a bit of an adventure.
 But our team played with great heart and played together.”